SadeqSoltani/hotel-booking-analysis/README.md

 ---

-### Booking Value Does Not Predict Cancellation — But the Financial Stakes Do
+### Booking value does not predict cancellation but the financial stakes do

 Cancellation rates are remarkably uniform across all four booking value quartiles (34.70%–38.46%).
 Price tier alone does not predict cancellation likelihood.
 However the financial impact when high-value bookings cancel is dramatically different: